BrianShin/Python/README.md

 Gregorian Calendar.
   - Create a program that calculates whether the input year is a Martian leap year or not.
   - Martian Leap Years are ddd years and years that are divisible by 10.

+Interactive Temperature Conversion.
+  - Adding to the previous Temperature Conversion program.
+  - Ask the user to pick either C to F or vice versa

+Morse Code.
+  - Program in Python so that the Raspberry Pi blinks 'Hello World' in Morse Code.

+Sorting Numbers.
+  - Create a Sort_and_Mean function that sorts a list of numbers that are passed to it and print the reordered list to the screen.
+It should also calculate and return the mean value of the list.